IT008-2025-Nhom20/ImageAutomate/docs/design/ExecutionEngine.md

 ### **6.3.
 Critical Path Identification (Live)** *(Mode B Only)*

-The critical path is recomputed **conditionally** to avoid excessive overhead:
+The critical path is recomputed **conditionally** to avoid excessive overhead.

+> **Note:** Critical path analysis is exclusive to Mode B. Mode A relies solely on Greedy Completion Pressure without path-based adjustments.

 #### **Simple Heuristic (Default):**